 When students are on an optional placement in the UK or overseas or studying abroad, they will be required to cover their own transport and accommodation and meals costs.
 Placements can range from a few weeks to a full year if students choose to undertake an optional sandwich year in industry.

 From the first year students may have opportunities to attend lectures from people whose careers are built on geographical skills and knowledge.
 The Department also works closely with the University Careers and Employability team to promote the Lincoln Award, an initiative designed to enhance employability skills.

 Our students have the chance to encounter authentic research at all levels – either through their own activities or through the teaching staff sharing experiences from their own research.
-The first year module Learning from Engagement requires students to prepare group blogs about cutting-edge research and practice in geography, reporting on a series of interdisciplinary seminars and lectures.

 Wider opportunities to engage in research are provided through guest lectures within the course, working closely with the Lincoln branch of the Geographical Association externally, and engaging in research projects with staff.
 Two students have already completed UROS projects with the Department of Geography.

 "My passion for geography was ignited when opening my first atlas at primary school, a passion which I look forward to passing on to our students and graduates of the future."Professor Mark Macklin, Distinguished Professor of River Systems and Global Change